How Lenders Can Grow their Portfolio with Consumer Permissioned Data

 What is consumer permissioned data?

-Consumer permissioned data includes transactional and account-level data, often from a bank, credit union or brokerage account, that a consumer gives permission to view and use in credit decisioning.
+Consumer permissioned data, or user permissioned data, includes transactional and account-level data, often from a bank, credit union or brokerage account, that a consumer gives permission to view and use in credit decisioning.

 To access the data, lenders create secure connections to financial institutions or data aggregators.
 The process and approach give consumers the power to authorize (and later retract) access to accounts of their choosing — putting them in control of their personal information — while setting up security measures that keep their information secure.